 Strength exercises like these can be done at home to improve your lower limb strength.
 See the exercises here.

 Rosemary retrained as a personal trainer at the age of 60 and runs physical activity sessions for older adults across Manchester.
-She is now running Facebook Live activity sessions to keep you moving in your homes.
-Like her page on Facebook here to join in.
+She is now running Facebook Live activity sessions specifically for older adults, to keep you moving in your home.
+She runs a strength class on Mondays at 11am and a functional fitness class on Wednesdays at 11am.
+Join her on YouTube here.

-The CSP have created a simple set of exercises designed especially for older people to help everyone stay active at home.
+The CSP have created a simple set of exercises designed especially for you to help everyone stay active at home.
 View the exercises online here.